Bash-09/tf2-bot-kicker-gui/README.md

 # What it does

-This program runs while you play TF2 and is able to check players on your server against a saved list of players to check if they are a bot or cheater and can automatically perform features such as votekick them or send chat messages to other players to warn of them joining the server.
-It also has functionality to check against common bot names (e.g. DoesHotter) or check if an account has stolen some else's name and automatically mark those accounts as bots.
+This is a program you run alongside TF2 while you play which automatically attempts to identify and vote-kick bots and cheaters on the server you are playing on, and can also send chat messages in-game to alert other players of bots or cheaters joining the server.
+It does this by maintaining a list of know or previously-seen steamids and checking if the players on the server are on that list, and if that fails it also checks player names against a list of regex rules to identify common bots such as DoesHotter or m4gic.
+It also features name-stealing detection, however that may not be necessary anymore as Valve has (hopefully) fixed name-stealing for good.

+This program operates using features already included in the Source engine as intended, no cheats required (so no VAC bans!).

 # Usage